Ott Tänak: 2018

-Before the 2018 season Tänak signed a two-year deal with Toyota Gazoo Racing WRT, run by 4-time world champion Tommi Mäkinen.
+Before the 2018 season, Tänak signed a two-year deal with Toyota Gazoo Racing WRT, run by four-time world champion Tommi Mäkinen.
 His team-mates for the season were Jari-Matti Latvala and Esapekka Lappi.
 While many speculated that the Estonian would take considerable time to get used to the team and the car, Tänak proved people wrong by showing immediate speed in the Toyota - finishing second in the opening round in Monte Carlo, following it up with another podium in Corsica and winning in Argentina, having led from day one by a strong margin.
 Both him and his Toyota car demonstrated their highly competitive performance round-after-round, but similarly to Sebastien Ogier, Tänak was hampered by the starting order in Sweden and suffered a turbo failure in the high altitudes at Mexico.
 Tänak replicated his earlier success in Argentina with three consecutive rally wins in Finland, Germany and Turkey, putting him in striking distance for the drivers' championship behind Ogier and Neuville with three events left.
-Unfortunate performances in Great Britain and Spain left Ott with narrow chances at the title, being 23 points off the lead with one event left.
-Tricky conditions took Ott out of contention for the title, and he finished the Australian event in 4th.
+Unfortunate performances in Great Britain and Spain left Tänak with narrow chances at the title, being 23 points off the lead with one event left.
+Tricky conditions took Tänak out of contention for the title, and he finished the Australian event in fourth.
 Jari-Matti Latvala's win in the final rally meant that Toyota Gazoo Racing WRT won the constructors championship for the first time since 1999.

 2019

-Continuing the overall trend from the previous two seasons, Ott Tänak finished third in Monte Carlo behind rivals Thierry Neuville and Sebastien Ogier.
-He then went on to win in Sweden, marking the first time Ott had led the points standings in the WRC driver's championship.
-Paving the way for the first time in his career, he managed second place in Mexico, retaining first place in the championship over Ogier by 4 points.
+Continuing the overall trend from the previous two seasons, Tänak finished third in Monte Carlo behind rivals Thierry Neuville and Sebastien Ogier.
+He then went on to win in Sweden, marking the first time he had led the points standings in the WRC driver's championship.
+Leading the championship for the first time in his career, he managed second place in Mexico, retaining first place in the championship over Ogier by four points.
 Tänak won the debuting Rally Chile ahead of Sebastien Ogier and Sebastien Loeb, and despite a last-minute loss in the 2019 Rally Italia Sardegna, won four more rallies before securing his first driver's championship trophy in the 2019 Rally Catalunya, following an early power steering failure by Ogier in the first leg and a Power Stage victory by Tänak.
 Tänak became the first non-Frenchman to win the World Rally Championship since 2003.